I’m currently available for behavior work for a limited time and number of clients

 23 years of dog [people really] training experience

-Training dogs in the Northwest for over 23 years
+Training dogs and their people in the PNW for 23 + years

 Joyce Biethan MPT, CPDT, CNWI.
 I am the owner and CEO of Joyce’s Dogs.
 I have a 23 year history of providing a wide range of canine training services to house pets and competition dogs.
 In 2001 I left my 25 year career as a Physical Therapist to pursue full-time my passion for training both ends of the leash full-time.